 - Extract class

 Some of these changes to the code is introducing “seams” into it.
 Through these seams, we can enter probes to check the impact of the code changes.
 Other changes just help us make sense of it.
-We can if these things are refactoring patterns or not.
-If we apply them wisely, and more important SAFELY, we can prepare the code to be tested more easily and make the tests more robust.
+We can if these things are known refactoring patterns or not.
+If we apply them wisely, and more important SAFELY, we can prepare the code to be tested more easily and make the unit tests more robust.

 Check out the ever expanding posts in the series: